moabu/cluster-mgr/README.md

 Cluster Manager currently only supports installation on Ubuntu 14 and 16.
 It can, however, be used to configure Gluu Server clusters on Ubuntu, Debian, and CentOS.

-##### Gluu Cluster Manager should be installed on a secure adminstrators computer or a VM as it will have SSH access to all servers in the cluster.
+##### Gluu Cluster Manager should be installed on a secure administrators computer or a VM as it will have SSH access to all servers in the cluster.

 After configuration, Cluster Manager no longer needs to be actively connected to the cluster for them to work properly.
 It can however be used to monitor and manage your cluster for modifications at any time.